aws-observability/aws-o11y-recipes/docs/recipes/fargate-eks-metrics-go-adot-ampamg.md

 In this recipe we show you how to instrument a [sample Go application](https://github.com/aws-observability/aws-otel-community/tree/master/sample-apps/prometheus) and use [AWS Distro for OpenTelemetry (ADOT)](https://aws.amazon.com/otel) to ingest metrics into [Amazon Managed Service for Prometheus (AMP)](https://aws.amazon.com/prometheus/) .
-Then we're using [Amazon Managed Service for Grafana (AMG)](https://aws.amazon.com/grafana/) to visualize the metrics.
+Then we're using [Amazon Managed Grafana (AMG)](https://aws.amazon.com/grafana/) to visualize the metrics.

 We will be setting up an [Amazon Elastic Kubernetes Service (EKS)](https://aws.amazon.com/eks/) cluster and [Amazon Elastic Container Registry (ECR)](https://aws.amazon.com/ecr/) repository to demonstrate a complete scenario.